 Selection of Base Cases Used in Assessment

 In preparation for each biennial ONFLSP assessment, base cases are chosen from the library of approved WECC base cases on the WECC web site.
-Historically, two base cases are chosen; one high load (Heavy Summer) case and one light load (Light Winter or Spring) case.
-It’s also possible that additional base cases can be chosen for the assessment, based on additional concerns for study or load scenarios.
-Generally, the heavy and light load base cases are Operating cases since they are meant to represent very near-term system topologies and conditions.
-In addition, the information submitted via Attachment A represents current load shedding programs and settings, so an Operating case should have the best conformity with Attachment A submittals.
+Typically, base cases for two loading levels and corresponding generation dispatch scenarios are chosen; one peak load (Heavy Summer) case and one light load (Light Spring) case.
+Historically, the heavy summer base case has been an Operating case since it represents the very near-term system topologies and conditions.
+In addition, the UFLS information submitted via Attachment A represents existing underfrequency load shedding relay settings for the previous year’s peak load, so a Heavy Summer (or Heavy Winter) Operating base case would have the best conformity with Attachment A submittals.
+Going forward, additional planning horizon peak load and/or light load base case(s) may be chosen for the assessment due to the rapidly occurring resource-mix and grid transformation.
+At least one three-to-five years out planning base case is recommended – two such base cases may be desirable.
+(For the 2020-22 UFLS assessment cycle, one planning horizon base case has been chosen for evaluation – the 2024 Light Spring case.)

 Base Case Modification for Island Scenarios

-The WECC Island scenario is undoubtedly the easiest simulation to run because the simulation is run on the base case as-is.
-Once the base cases are selected for use in the ONFLSP assessment, they are simply downloaded from the WECC web site, an outage file is created and the simulation is then run on the WECC Island, or in other words, the entire interconnection model.
-In addition to the study of the entire WECC Island, NERC Standards also require the study of islands that can possibly form.
 In WECC, there is the possibility of formation of North and South islands.
 Roughly, the North Island is comprised of Canada, Oregon, Washington, Montana, Idaho, Wyoming, Colorado, Utah and northern Nevada while the South Island is comprised of southern Nevada, California, Arizona and New Mexico.
 To study the North and South Island scenarios, the islands must first be created manually and a balanced steady-state condition achieved in the base case.
 The reason for this is that inclusion of the islanding operation in the dynamic simulation switching sequence is incredibly difficult and requires significant time.
 To get around this difficulty, we first create the two islands in the power flow and make sure that there is a good generation-to-load balance.
 (A list of current islanding break points is included in Appendix A.) Once this is achieved, this new adjusted base case is the starting point from which the Island scenarios are run.

 Generally speaking, in the island that was exporting before the islanding operation, generation must be decreased so that there is a match again between generation and load and the area swing machine has a reasonable output.
 In the island that was importing before the islanding operation, generation must be increased or brought online so that there is also a match between generation and load and the area swing machine has a reasonable output.
-To the extent possible, adjustments in generation should be made equitably among all interconnected base case areas so that one area doesn’t shoulder more of the adjustment burden within the island it’s located.
+To the extent possible, adjustments in generation should be made equitably among all areas so that one area doesn’t shoulder more of the adjustment burden within the island it’s located.

 Dynamic Model Modifications